mayxly/Music-Player/README.md

 This is a program that allows users to add songs to a playlist and play the songs in the playlist.\
-Songs from an album can also be added into a playlist, which utilizes Java OOP principles with "album" as one class and "song" as another.
+Songs from an album can also be added into a playlist, which utilizes Java OOP principles.

 Here is the option menu for the music player: